sham106/small-scale-farmersSupplyChainManagementSystem/README.md

 ### Farmer Management:
 * Registration and profile management for farmers.
 * Capture and maintain farmer details, including contact information and farm location.
-* Ability to track and manage farmer certifications or licenses, if applicable.
 ### Inventory Management:
 * Track and manage inventory of agricultural inputs (seeds, fertilizers, pesticides, etc.) and harvested produce.
 * Provide real-time visibility into inventory levels, including quantity, quality, and expiration dates.